ktoddbrown/ktoddbrown.github.io/README.md

 > bundle update

-> bundle exc jekyll server
+> bundle exec jekyll server

 Then point a browser window to localhost:4000